 (G) Radio and television audio and video programming services, regardless of the medium, including the furnishing of transmission, conveyance, and routing of such services by the programming service provider.
-Radio and television audio and video programming services shall include but not be limited to cable service as defined in 47 U.S.C. § 522(6) and audio and video programming services delivered by commercial mobile radio service providers, as defined in 47 C.F.R. § 20.3;
+Radio and television audio and video programming services shall include cable service as defined in 47 U.S.C. § 522(6) and audio and video programming services delivered by commercial mobile radio service providers, as defined in 47 C.F.R. § 20.3;

 (H) Ancillary services; or

-(I) Digital products delivered electronically, including but not limited to software, music, video, reading materials, or ring tones.
+(I) Digital products delivered electronically, including software, music, video, reading materials, or ring tones.